autumnchris/wikipedia-viewer-reactjs/README.md

 # Wikipedia Viewer (React.js)

-My project for the [Build a Wikipedia Viewer challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-wikipedia-viewer) as part of the curriculum for Coding Interview Take Home projects on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Build a Wikipedia Viewer challenge](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-wikipedia-viewer) as part of the curriculum for Coding Interview Take Home projects on [freeCodeCamp](https://www.freecodecamp.org).
 Built with React.js.

 ---